Suppression and Recusancy

-The efforts of the missionary friars, sisters and lay people, and those who followed and supported them, led to the formation on 1st January 1952 of a General Commisariate (a stage in becoming an autonomous province of the Order).
+Up to this point, the houses and ministries of the Carmelite friars in England and Wales were under the supervision of the Irish Province.
+The efforts of the missionary friars, sisters, and lay people, and those who followed and supported them, led to the formation on 1st January 1952 of an Anglo-Welsh 'General Commisariate', that is, a stage in becoming an autonomous province of the Order.
 The first Commissary General was Fr.
 Patrick Geary, O.Carm., who was instrumental in securing the development of the Carmelite Family in Britain; to read a short biography of him, please click here.

 At the start of the twenty-first century a new form of Carmelite community, known as Carmelite Spirituality Groups, began to develop in Britain, showing how Carmel continues to read the signs of the times and adapt itself to the needs of the Church and Society.